 The Dune Buggy was in reality a vehicle capable of ambling along at a slow pace, mainly on smooth surfaces or very hard packed dirt, but little more than that.
 With no suspension, fairly low ground clearance, and tyres made of a sort of soft, squishy plastic rather than rubber, it was really only designed to entertain in an unchallenging terrain setting.

-Another disadvantage was the fact that it’s drivetrain only powered one rear wheel!
-A pretty extraordinary weakness, but obviously designed to limit wear on the gearbox from the lack of a differential (without the expense of adding an actual differential to solve the problem).
+Never mind that it’s drivetrain was only powered one rear wheel 🙂 Which is a pretty extraordinary thing these days.
+But you know, it was probably designed to limit wear on the gearbox from the lack of a differential (without the expense of adding an actual differential to solve the problem the hard way).

 If this model was intended to be one of Nikko’s budget-priced answers to Tamiya’s famous Sand Rover R/C kit model, or the even earlier Kyosho Peanuts dune buggy, then I think it was at least a nice effort in the looks department.
-I’ve seen a lot of other dune buggy toys from the early-mid 1980s from other brands, and some of them were actually quite ugly.
+I’ve seen a lot of other dune buggy toys from the early-mid 1980s from other brands, and it has to be said, some of them were actually a bit ugly.
+But not this one.

-The transmitter is quite a nice piece too, and would later go on to be used in many other models manufactured by Nikko.
+The transmitter is quite a nice piece too – a boxy, solid, digital proportional unit that feels good and would later go on to be used in many of Nikko’s top-level models.

 By 1983, other more capable off-road R/C toys were beginning to emerge, and the Dune Buggy was discontinued at Tandy.

-Overall though, I’d have to say that this is one of my favourite R/C toys thanks to it’s good looks.
 And the fact it’s such an early effort to produce a responsive, premium R/C toy car, also makes it an interesting little piece of history.
+It was definitely one of the first ever Digital Proportional models by Nikko too, and therefore, also one of the first ready-to-run Digital Proportional models ever made.